 I didn’t want to place anything on the counter with the sinks as it looked like it belonged in an old Howard Johnson’s motel.
 Since I didn’t want my change of clothes or toiletries to touch any of the surfaces in the bathroom (I had already made a quick appraisal of all surfaces available and my options were all poor), I held onto my bundle and just stood there.
 Steve just looked at me and smiled.
 I felt like an idiot.
 He’s probably thinking, “Why is he uncomfortably holding this huge bundle of towels, clothing and tupperware when there are plenty of surfaces he can lay them down on?”
 Steve must think I’m such a weirdo just standing there, not attempting to brush my teeth, or ready my soap, or undress.
 Jesus, I wish Walker would hurry and get the fuck out of the shower!

-Then it suddenly dawned on me yet again; I’m a patient in a fucking mental hospital, why am I worrying about the first impression I’m making on this total stranger?!
+Then it dawned on me again; I’m a patient in a fucking mental hospital, why am I worrying about the first impression I’m making on this total stranger?!
 I have already made one – I’m sick in the head and feel compelled to behave abnormally and out of desperation I have checked into a mental institution to get better.
 After this rather embarrassing revelation, I have another one that gives me some solace.
 The thing is, I don’t have to worry about making impressions any more.
 I’m here.
 They know all about me.
 They know why I’m here.
 They already know about the behaviors I have been so desperately trying to hide from the rest of society.
 There is no need for pretension.
 For the first time ever in my life, I can be exactly what I am without worrying to death about judgment.
 In coming to McLean, I have been emancipated from the Social Struggle.

-However, I suddenly realized that my behavioral freedom comes at a price.
+However, I suddenly realized that my social freedom comes at a price.
 Aside from the obvious factors such as living in a looney bin, I had suddenly lost much of my credibility.
 Even if I wasn’t behaving sincerely in the outside world, I had a knack for convincing people that I was still normal.
 That I was just like them.
 That had been stripped away now.
 Every normal person here, i.e. the staff knew I’m not like them.
 They knew exactly how very divergent a path my life had taken from theirs.
 In helping me, they also want to learn about people like me.
 They want me to be different from them so they can study me and learn.
 The question now was how much of myself would I allow myself to reveal to them?
 I mean I had been practicing for so long at carefully hiding so much of myself in the outside world that I wondered if it would even be possible to not do that here.
 My thoughts were suddenly interrupted.

 “I’m out!” exclaimed Walker, as he stepped out of the shower stall.